TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 She must be hallucinating from the tears and sadness she felt.

-That was, until one day, her precios lady woke up.
+That was, until one day, her precioUs lady woke up.

 And she was no longer herself.